marein/symfony-standard-headers-csrf-bundle/README.md

 ## Public api

 Only the bundle configuration is part of the public api.
-Everything else can change and isn't considered a breaking change.
+Everything else can change and is not considered a breaking change.
 Please don't use classes or services directly.